 Follow the included instructions and sewing guide, then sew and stuff the printable fabric doll.
 This is a fun project for children age 9+ to complete alone, or for younger children to complete with adult help.

 To make a traditional paper doll with this pattern, print the doll on cardstock.
 Cut out the doll front and back, glue wrong sides together, and omit all sewing and stuffing steps.
 Follow directions for folding the dress and gluing the belt.

 Hi, I'm Katie, creator of Eppie Peppercorn Designs.
-I love arts and crafts and have over 15 years of experience with many artistic mediums.
+I love art and have over 15 years of experience in fine art.
+I love children and crafts.
 I design printable fabric and paper toy kits.
-I hope my ...
+I hope ...

 Hi, I'm Katie, creator of Eppie Peppercorn Designs.
-I love arts and crafts and have over 15 years of experience with many artistic mediums.
+I love art and have over 15 years of experience in fine art.
+I love children and crafts.
 I design printable fabric and paper toy kits.
 I hope my toys inspire a love of sewing, crafting, and creativity by combining old-fashioned handiwork with novel technology!
 For more info, see my website at www.eppiepeppercorn.weebly.comView all patterns by designer (3) »